darinz/DL/09_Self-Supervised_Learning/03_pretext_tasks.md

 # pred = model(rotated_images)
 # loss = rotation_loss(pred, rotation_labels)
 ```
+> **Code Walkthrough:**
+> - The function takes the model's predictions and the true rotation labels.
+> - It computes the cross-entropy loss, which measures how well the model predicts the correct rotation.
+> - This loss encourages the model to learn features that are sensitive to object orientation.

 *This loss encourages the model to learn features sensitive to object orientation.*

 > **Try it yourself!** Visualize the learned features.
 Do they capture object edges and shapes?